Through dedication and persistence, Jodie Weyland’s education was completely funded by nearly 30 scholarships.

 Jodie’s advice to students: “Be persistent, and don’t be afraid.
 Just because you think you might not get a scholarship doesn’t mean you shouldn’t apply.”

 In May 2020, Jodie graduated with a double major in Agri-Business Science/Technology and Agribusiness Science & Technology-Agronomy.
-In addition, she earned specialized credentials in various areas, and in May 2021 will complete her training.
+In addition, she earned specialized credentials in various areas, completing her training in May 2021.
 “Attending Fox Valley Tech was the best decision I could have made,” she says.

 "Receiving scholarships makes me feel motivated to learn and excel in my career."